biobakery/baqlava/readme.md

 --bypass-bacterial-depletion
 ```

-Using the ```--bypass-bacterial-depletion``` flag will skip the first step of BAQLaVa to remove any bacterial reads from the input sample before proceeding to viral profiling.
+Using the ```--bypass-bacterial-depletion``` flag will skip the first step of BAQLaVa which removes any bacterial reads from the input sample before proceeding to viral profiling.
 The bacterial depletion step is aimed at reducing false positive predictions.
 However, samples with particularly low abundance, along with metatranscriptomic samples, may require this mode if no bacterial reads are detected in the file.
 (Samples running through bacterial depletion but finding no bacterial reads will automatically fail.
 Rescue by rerunning with ```--bypass-bacterial-depletion```).

 ```
 --taxonomic-profile /PATH/TO/MetaPhlAn_profile
 ```

-If a sample has already been profiled with MetaPhlAn previously and as such the bacteria present in a sample are known, this flag can be used to speed up the bacterial depletion step.
-It will allow BAQLaVa to use a known profile to deplete bacterial reads rather than remapping entirely.
+If a sample has already been profiled with MetaPhlAn previously and the bacteria present in a sample are therfore known, this flag can be used to speed up the bacterial depletion step.
+It will allow BAQLaVa to use the known profile to deplete bacterial reads rather than remapping entirely.
 Use the flag along with the path to a MetaPhlAn taxonomic profile.

 ```
 --bypass-nucleotide-search
 --bypass-translated-search
 ```
 These flags can be used to bypass either of the individual search steps of BAQLaVa if desired.
 We do not reccomend this as standard practice but may be useful for targeted research questions.
+You can always use the standard output stratified to the desired subset of information to obtain the same information.

 ## BAQLaVa Output